Webcam on Chabre: https://www.skaping.com/sisteron-buech/montagne-de-chabre

 A 78km race to goal at Chorges was set via Col St Ange, Bonnet Rouge, Veynes, Roche de Arnoux and La Rochette.

 It was a pretty blue day, with long periods between thermals on launch.
 People trickled off.
 The first pilots got to the start line pretty fast and high at 2800m.
-As time past more and more arrived.
+As time passed more and more arrived.
 A large portion of the competition were ready and high at the start.
-As the start opened a stream of pilots crossed mostly straight to Beamont.
-A quick climb there and off to Bonnet Rouge which was relatively bouyant.
+As the start opened a stream of pilots crossed mostly straight to Beaumont.
+A quick climb there and off to Bonnet Rouge which was relatively buoyant.

 The glide to the sail plane ridge was a bit trashy and getting out from there needed some patience, the front gaggle got away.
 From there there was a choice of going off track to Aspres, or direct to Veynes (not many did that).
 Aspres was working but then on to Veynes got tricky.
 If you got out, you got high and floated nicely along to Charance where there were climbs but not always.
 A few just pushed on, making it more difficult for the price of going (maybe) faster.